 The closest of these is Mount Tamalpais State Park, where there are other hiking opportunities.

 Not far from Muir Woods is the quant seaside town of Sausalito, a popular waterfront stop for tourists across the bay from San Francisco.
-My family had a late lunch here after our last Muir Woods trip.
-Visitors taking the ferry from San Francisco and then the shuttle to Muir Woods can easily make this a stop.
+My family had a late lunch here after a Muir Woods trip a few years ago.
+If you are taking one of the ferries from San Francisco to Sausalito to take the shuttle (during the times and dates this shuttle runs), I'd consider this a must-do.

 Hotels near Muir Woods